Find out how to contact HMRC to help you get a commodity code and what information you’ll need to send us.

 - if the product is a liquid, powder or solid

-For textiles classifications, include:
+For textile classifications, include:

 - the material composition